ethereum/EIPs/EIPS/eip-draft_bitwise_shifts.md

 ### `0x1d`: `SAR` (arithmetic shift right)

-The `SAR` instruction (arithmetic shift right) pops 2 values from the stack, `arg1` and `arg2`, and pushes on the stack the second popped value `arg2` shifted to the right by the number of bits in the first popped value `arg1` with sign extension.
+The `SAR` instruction (arithmetic shift right) pops 2 values from the stack, `arg1` and `arg2`, and pushes on the stack the first popped value `arg1` shifted to the right by the number of bits in the second popped value `arg2` with sign extension.
 The result is equal to

 ```
-arg2 sdiv 2^arg1
+arg1 sdiv 2^arg2
 ```

 Notes:
-- `arg1` is interpreted as unsigned number.
+- `arg2` is interpreted as unsigned number.
-- If the shift amount is greater or equal 256 the result is 0 if `arg2` is non-negative or -1 if `arg2` is negative.
+- If the shift amount (`arg2`) is greater or equal 256 the result is 0 if `arg1` is non-negative or -1 if `arg1` is negative.

 The cost of the shift instructions is set at `verylow` tier (3 gas).